 The Connacht Rangers we are already well familiar with: this regiment, the 88th, would keep its title when merged with the less illustrious 94th, nominally a Scottish unit.
 Combined with the Mayo, Galway and Roscommon militias, it naturally occupied the western province as its operational area.
 Both parts of this new regiment happened to be on foreign service when the union came – the 88th in India, the 94th in South Africa – and they both barely missed a beat amid continuing colonial expeditions and military operations far outside their native Connacht.

 Two Company regiments with a largely Irish make-up – the 101st Royal Bengal Fusiliers and the 103rd Bengal Fusiliers – would come together to form the Royal Munster Fusiliers.
-In line with the Cork, Kerry and Limerick militia, its operational area was obviously Munster, taking in the county of Clare as well.
+In line with the Cork, Kerry and Limerick militia, its operational area was obviously Munster.
 The RMF would be based in Tralee: in 1898, my great-grandfather would join them.

 Similarly two other Company regiments – the 102nd Royal Madras Fusiliers and the 103rd Royal Bengal Fusiliers – would form the Royal Dublin Fusiliers.
 In combination with the Dublin and Kildare militia, this regiment would cover the capital and its surrounding area, up to and including the Curragh military camp, though its HQ was actually in the nearby Naas.

 We must also mention the Prince of Wales’ Leinster Regiment, with the somewhat confusing addendum of “Royal Canadians”, formed from the 100th Royal Canadians and the 109th Bombay Infantry.
 It would include the militias of King’s County (Offaly), Queens County (Laois) and Meath.
 Despite the name, the regiment was largely recruited from the Irish midlands, and would be based in Birr.